-I was doing EVERYTHING right.
+Doing EVERYTHING right.

-I was in the kitchen of the townhouse my son and I shared.
+Me: in the kitchen of the home my son and I shared.

-I quickly realized they weren’t all going to go down.
+Quickly I realized they weren’t sliding down.

 THAT wouldn’t go down.

 no air flow.

-I grabbed my throat knowing I was choking.
+Grabbing my throat: I was choking.

-I couldn’t call out to my son because…
+Couldn’t call out to my son –

 no air, no sound.